Preparing, translating and distributing safety information (DHPC)

 Dissemination of DHPCs

-In addition, the DHPC is disseminated via Digital Post to pharmacies and practising specialists using CVR numbers.
+In addition, the DHPC letter is disseminated via digital post to pharmacies and, if relevant, practising medical specialists by means of CVR (business registration) numbers.

-If considered relevant, the information is also sent by email to the five regional mailboxes for dissemination to relevant hospital departments, private hospitals, medicinal product committees and medical societies.
-Finally, the information will be published on the website of the Danish Medicines Agency and at pro.medicin.dk by linking to the DHPC from the web page of the concerned medicine.
+The information is also sent by email to the five regional mailboxes for dissemination to relevant hospital departments and, if relevant, to private hospitals, medicinal product committees, medical societies and patient organisations.
+Finally, the information is published on the website of the Danish Medicines Agency and at pro.medicin.dk where the DHPC may be accessed via a link placed at the top of the medicine’s page for a period of six months after dissemination.

 The dissemination of DHPCs by the Danish Medicines Agency is subject to a small fee paid by the companies.
-This amount is included in the annual fee for all MAHs, which means that the fee is the same for all companies.
+This amount is included in the annual fee for all MAHs, so all companies are charged the same fee.

 The dissemination of DHPCs on behalf of several MAHs

-• If there are several MAHs involved in a procedure to issue a DHPC, the Danish Medicines Agency requests the involved MAHs to observe the following:
+If there are several MAHs involved in a procedure to issue a DHPC, the Danish Medicines Agency requests the involved MAHs to work together and observe the following:

 • A single consistent DHPC should be prepared for all MAHs.

-• The DHPC must cover all products registered in Denmark including non-marketed products.
-In case of uncertainty about which MAHs hold a marketing authorisation for products containing the concerned substance, we advise you to look up the list of authorised medicinal products.
+• The DHPC letter must cover all products registered in Denmark including non-marketed products.
+In case of uncertainty about the MAHs holding marketing authorisations for products containing the substance in question, reference is made to the list of authorised medicinal products in Denmark.

 • Parallel importers are generally not required to participate in the issue of DHPCs.